Meet Sheriff Rick Staly

-Sheriff Rick Staly was elected Sheriff on November 8, 2016 and was sworn-in as Flagler County’s 18th Sheriff on January 3, 2017.
-As Sheriff, he leads a work force of more than 300 employees with a budget of over $30 million dollars.
+Sheriff Staly was elected Sheriff on November 8, 2016 and was sworn-in as Flagler County’s 18th Sheriff on January 3, 2017.
+He was overwhelmingly re-elected in 2020, receiving the most votes for an incumbent in more than 4-decades.
+As Sheriff, he leads a work force of more than 400 employees and volunteers with a total budget of over $50 million dollars.

 After retiring from Orange County in 2001 he remained a sworn reserve Deputy Sheriff with the Seminole County Sheriff’s Office while working in the private security industry as a Senior Vice President with an international company responsible for all security operations world-wide.
-In 2008, he started his own security company based in Palm Coast, Florida.
-After growing the company to 128 employees with annual revenue of $3.5 million dollars, he sold the company to a national security firm in 2012.
+In 2008, he and his wife started their own security company based in Palm Coast, Florida.
+After growing the company to 128 employees with annual revenue of $3.5 million dollars, they sold the company to a national security firm in 2012.
 Sheriff Staly later joined the Flagler County Sheriff’s Office where he served as the Undersheriff from 2013 through 2014.

 Sheriff Staly holds a Master’s degree in Justice Administration from the University of Louisville and a Bachelor’s degree in Criminal Justice from Rollins College.
 Sheriff Staly is a graduate of the 177th Session of the FBI National Academy, the Southern Police Institute’s 79th Administrative Officer’s Course and is trained in Homeland Security.
-Sheriff Staly also graduated from the 112th Session of the National Sheriff’s Institute.
+Sheriff Staly also graduated from the 112th Session of the National Sheriff’s Institute, 79th Session of the FBI LEEDS program and graduated from the 2nd Session of the National Sheriff’s Institute’s Jail Administration class.

-Sheriff Staly serves as a Commissioner for the Commission on Florida Law Enforcement Accreditation and is on the Board of Directors of the Florida Sheriffs Youth Ranches and serves as Vice President of the Florida Deputy Sheriff’s Association.
-He is an active member of the Florida Sheriff’s Association, the Volusia-Flagler Police Chiefs Association, the B.P.O.E.
-Elks of Palm Coast, Bunnell Lodge 200 F.&A.M., and the Flagler County Gun and Archery Club.
-He is a life member of the National Rifle Association.
-Sheriff Staly has been awarded life memberships in the National Sheriff’s Association, International Association Chiefs of Police, Southern Police Institute Alumni Association and the Florida Police Chiefs Association.
-In 2015, President Obama awarded Sheriff Staly the President’s Lifetime Achievement Award.
-In 2019, the Florida Sheriff’s Association awarded Sheriff Staly the Lifetime Achievement Award.
+Sheriff Staly is a life member of the National Rifle Association and has been awarded life memberships in the National Sheriff’s Association, International Association Chiefs of Police, Southern Police Institute Alumni Association, FBI National Academy Associates and the Florida Police Chiefs Association.
+In 2015, President Obama awarded Sheriff Staly the President’s Lifetime Achievement Award and in 2019 the Florida Sheriff’s Association awarded Sheriff Staly the Lifetime Achievement Award.

-Sheriff Staly and his wife, Debbie, are members of Flagler Beach United Methodist Church and live in Palm Coast.
-Sheriff Staly has two grown daughters, Lauren and Diana, and three grandchildren, Aiden, Lexi and Adalynn.
+Sheriff Staly and his wife, Debbie, are members of Flagler Beach United Methodist Church and live in western Flagler County.
+Sheriff Staly has two married daughters, Lauren and Diana, and three grandchildren, Aiden, Lexi and Adalynn.